 You can show certain fields based on user input.
 Example:

-Condition: Issue Type is Refund
+Condition: if Issue Type is Refund

 Action: show fields Order ID, Comments

-- send emails to
+- send email(s) to

-Condition: Issue Type is Sales Enquiry
+Condition: if Issue Type is Sales Enquiry

-Action: send emails to email@example.com
+Action: send email(s) to firstname.lastname@example.org

 - redirect to